-If the odor persists, turn OFF the valve(s) and have the propane system inspected by your dealer or qualified propane service technician.
+• If the odor persists, turn OFF the valve(s) and have the propane system inspected by your dealer or qualified propane service technician.

-IF YOU SMELL PROPANE GAS STOP!
+🚹 DANGER IF YOU SMELL PROPANE GAS STOP!
 Quickly and carefully perform the 6-step procedure in the red box at the bottom of this page.

-DO NOT remove the following label from your RV:

-ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING) INSTRUCTIONS) SHALL BETURNED OFF BEFORE REFUELING OF FUEL TANKS AND/OR PROPANE CONTAINERS.
-FAILURETO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.
+DO NOT remove the following label from your RV: A DANGER ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BETURNED OFF BEFORE REFUELING OF FUEL TANKS AND/OR PROPANE CONTAINERS.
+FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.
+A WARNING DO NOT FILL PROPANE CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY.

-A WARNING

-DO NOT FILL PROPANE CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY.
-FAILURE TO COMPLY COULD RESULT after normal cylinder replacement, test propane piping and connections to appliances for leakage with soapy water or bubble solution.
-Do not use products that contain ammonia or chlorine.

 FAILURE TO COMPLY COULD RESULT IN A FIRE OR PERSONAL INJURY.

-THIS PROPANE PIPING SYSTEM IS DESIGNED FOR USE WITH PROPANE ONLY.
+A CAUTION THIS PROPANE PIPING SYSTEM IS DESIGNED FOR USE WITH PROPANE ONLY.
 DO NOT CONNECT NATURAL GAS TO THIS SYSTEM.
 Securely cap inlet when not connected for use.
-After turning on propane, except after normal cylinder replacement, test
+After turming on propane, except after normal cylinder replacement, test propane piping and connections to appliances for leakage with soapy water or bubble solution.
+Do not use products that contain ammonia or chlorine.
+LD-101